Editor's Note: This post was originally published in March 2018 and has been updated with additional content on September 2022.

 Processor refers to “a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.”

 If an organization controls and is responsible for the personal data that it holds, it is a data controller.
 If, on the other hand, it holds the personal data, but some other organization decides and is responsible for what happens to the data, then it is a data processor

 Data Controller vs. Data Processor: Who is Impacted by the GDPR?

 The answer to this is both.
 Under the outgoing Data Protection Directive 95/46/EC, only controllers are liable for data protection noncompliance.
 However, the EU General Data Protection Regulation (GDPR) will strike a balance by allotting direct obligations to data processors as well.

 According to Article 83, in the case of non-compliance, fines can be applied to both controllers and processors.
-These fines shall be imposed regarding “the degree of responsibility of the controller or processor taking into account technical and organisational measures implemented by them.”
+These fines shall be imposed regarding “the degree of responsibility of the controller or processor taking into account technical and organizational measures implemented by them.”

-Now that we have established that both the controller and processor will share data protection obligations, let’s delve deeper into their responsibilities.
+Now that we have established that the controller and processor will share data protection obligations, let’s delve deeper into their responsibilities.

 The GDPR provides additional detail on how organizations can demonstrate that their processing activities are lawful.